 You know the value proposition, and now you must make sure the product itself has what it needs to achieve that value proposition for the customer.
 But you don’t want to go overboard with too many features.
 It can be costly, but it might also obscure the real value of the product.
 Be elegant in your design and only add what your customer wants, just enough and not more.
 Your product manager and their team can iterate until they’ve reached that perfect balance.

 5. Make Minimum Viable Product Prototype

 You have the features, now to see if they work.
 That involves building the thing, of course.
-A prototype is the product before you make the actual product, which will be mass produced.
+A prototype is a product before you make the actual product, which will be mass-produced.
 It allows you to test the prototype and get feedback to finetune the product.
 Look into software and other tools that can further enhance the user experience to reflect the actual product when it’s finalized.
 It’s worth the investment in order to integrate feedback into the final product.

 6. Test Minimum Viable Product with Customers

 Take the prototype and test it with the target customer in the market.
 Get detailed feedback by surveying the customers.
 Use your market research to guide you or the team you have in place to do the survey.
 But go deeper and do one-on-one interviews with each customer who has tested the product.

 These testing sessions give you an opportunity to observe the target customers as they use the product prototype.
 Don’t be shy, ask questions that open up the conversation and provide further data to take back to the team.
 After testing, analyze the data and identify patterns to further refine your product.